 You can view and print the quick guides for all the pages in the Treating mesothelioma section.

-Following on this page, is quite detailed information about the survival rates for different stages of mesothelioma.
-We have included it because many people have asked us for this.
-But not everyone who is diagnosed with a cancer wants to read this type of information.
-If you are not sure whether you want to know at the moment or not, then perhaps you might like to skip this page for now.
-You can always come back to it.
+This page has quite detailed information about the survival rates for different stages of Mesothelioma.
+People ask us for this information but not everyone diagnosed with cancer wants to read it.
+If you are not sure whether you want to know at the moment, you can always come back to it later.

 Doctors collect statistical information about different types of cancer and prognosis.
 Prognosis is the likely outcome of your disease and treatment.
 In other words, your chances of getting better and how long you are likely to live.